By using this site, you agree to the Privacy Policy and Terms of Use.

 Do endurance athletes really have a higher risk of atrial fibrillation?

-Earlier research suggested this paradox, but recent systematic reviews show that the association was likely overstated due to methodological limitations in older studies.
+According to the Medical Xpress report, earlier research suggested this paradox, but recent systematic reviews show that the association was likely overstated due to methodological limitations in older studies.
 Contemporary data from larger, well-controlled cohorts indicate that highly fit men actually have lower atrial fibrillation risk than sedentary peers.
-The concern about an athlete’s paradox has largely been debunked by more rigorous evidence.

 Why did early studies report increased atrial fibrillation risk in athletes?